 About a year after that, I was hit by a 15 year old who stole her Dad's car.
-I was just driving along and she came flying out of nowhere and hit my passenger side door.
+I was just driving along and she came flying out of a side street and hit my passenger side door.
 We both jumped out of the car and she proceeded to beg me not to tell.
 Um, seriously?
 You just creamed my vehicle.
 She admitted she didn't even know which pedal was which and hit the gas instead of the break.
 WTF!

 After that I never wanted to drive again!
 Of course, that's not practical, so I shook it off, and took it as another learning experience.
 Doubt and fear can be crushing emotions and you have to get up and come out on the other side.
 Doing so tends to make life better, too.
 You learn to embrace the good moments more after getting over really bad ones.

 I might be a more paranoid driver now, but I am also a lot more alert!